Monday, February 28, 2011

 One of Disney's great animated classics, FANTASIA mixes classical music and animation and is an extraordinary film.
 It's unlike anything you have ever seen before.
 I give particular praise to four of its eight animated segments, which are: "The Nutcracker Suite", "Night on Bald Mountain/Ave Maria", "Dance of the Hours", and last but not least, my favourite of all, "The Sorcerer's Apprentice".
 This segment starred Mickey Mouse and is the most famous and best piece of all the sequences in the original FANTASIA.

 With all its beautiful images and a dash of creativity, FANTASIA is one of the most groundbreaking films Walt Disney has ever made.
 I describe it as a work of art.
 It will never have to be forgotten by anyone, especially families and Disney lovers.
-To fans of this animated feature, you can now buy or hire FANTASIA and its sequel, Fantasia 2000on Blu-ray & DVD.
+If you're a fan of this animated feature, you can buy or hire FANTASIA and its sequel, Fantasia 2000on Blu-ray & DVD.

 Star rating: (4/5) Good Movie